oracle/fmw-kubernetes/docs-source/content/oam/prepare-your-environment/_index.md

    $ docker tag ghcr.io/oracle/weblogic-kubernetes-operator:3.0.1 weblogic-kubernetes-operator:3.0.1
    ```

-   After installing the Oracle WebLogic Server Kubernetes Operator 3.0.1 Docker image, repeat the above on the worker nodes.
+   After installing the WebLogic Kubernetes Operator 3.0.1 Docker image, repeat the above on the worker nodes.

 ### Set up the code repository to deploy OAM domains

-OAM domain deployment on Kubernetes leverages the Oracle WebLogic Server Kubernetes Operator infrastructure.
+OAM domain deployment on Kubernetes leverages the WebLogic Kubernetes Operator infrastructure.
 For deploying the OAM domains, you need to set up the deployment scripts on the **master** node as below:

 1. Create a working directory to setup the source code.
    ```bash